 Working with remote contributors is getting more and more popular for various reasons.
 Let’s consider the most obvious benefits:

-- Remote teams allow savings on infrastructure, and also through increased engagement, productivity, and retention.
+- UX Remote team allow savings on infrastructure, and also through increased engagement, productivity, and retention.

 - With stronger autonomy via location independence, workers produce results with 40% fewer quality defects.

 - Remote contributors allow you to choose from a wider pool of resources.
 Geography is not a hindrance to recruitment anymore.

 These are some of the most obvious benefits of working with UX remote team or contributors.
 But there are some other compelling reasons that you should look into.